kaxm23/aws-examaples/README.md

 # aws-examaples
-a code base for aws example used for AWS study courses
+a code base for aws example used through  AWS study courses